North East Arnhem Land

 North East Arnhem Land is located around 500 kilometres from Darwin in the Northern Territory and is a region rich in art, culture and history.
 There is a growing energy and desire among the Yolngu people of this region to take ownership of their future.

-- 52% of the Indigenous workforce-age population are employed compared to 69% for the non-Indigenous population
+- 31% of the Indigenous workforce-age population are employed full time compared to 74% for the non-Indigenous population

 Nhulunbuy is the main township in North East Arnhem Land and is sustained by workers from the mining industry.
 The Laynhapuy homelands (traditional clan lands) extend out from Nhulunbuy into Arnhem Land and consist of around 30 remote homeland communities.